 Revenue is earned from the sales, installation, and commissioning of energy storage systems and is derived from customer contracts.
 Revenue is recognized in an amount that reflects the consideration to which the Company expects to be entitled in exchange for transferring the promised goods and/or services to the customer, when or as the Company's performance obligations are satisfied.
-For product sales of energy storage systems, the Company's performance obligations are satisfied at the point in time when the customer obtains control of the system, which is either upon delivery of the goods at the customer's designated location or upon the customer.
+For product sales of energy storage systems, the Company's performance obligations are satisfied at the point in time when the customer obtains control of the system, which is either upon delivery of the goods at the customer's designated location or upon the customer's acceptance of the product after commissioning and testing at the customer's site, depending on the specific terms of the respective contract with the customer.
 In addition, the corresponding installation and commissioning services related to the systems are performance obligations satisfied over time as the respective services are performed, based on an input measure of progress as labor costs relating to the installation and commissioning services are incurred.
 Further, extended warranties are offered by the Company and are identified as performance obligations that are satisfied over time, based on a time-elapsed measure of progress resulting in a ratable recognition of revenue over the respective warranty period.
 Payment terms generally include advance payments to reserve capacity and/or upon issuance of the customer's purchase order, shipment readiness, with the remainder upon delivery and commissioning of the system.
 Shipping and handling costs are included in cost of sales.
 Sales tax collected from customers are recorded on a net basis and therefore, not included in revenue.
 Sales tax is recorded as a liability (payable) until remitted to governmental authorities.